fivetran/dbt_salesforce_formula_utils/README.md

 {{ salesforce_formula_utils.sfdc_formula_view(source_table='your_source_table_name_here') }}
 ```
 ### Option 2: Generate only specified formula fields
 If you would like your model to generate only a specified subset of your formula fields related to your source table then you may create a new file in your models folder and name it (`your_table_name_here`.sql).
 You will then add the below snippet into the file.
 Finally, update the `source_table` argument to be the source table name for which you are generating the model and update the `fields_to_include` argument to contain all the fields from your source that you would like to be included in the final output.
-Be sure that the fields you would like to include are enclosed within brackets as an array (ie. `[]`):
+Be sure that the field(s) you would like to include are enclosed within brackets as an array (ie. `[]`):
 ```sql
 {{ salesforce_formula_utils.sfdc_formula_view(source_table='your_source_table_name_here', fields_to_include=['i_want_this_field','also_this_one','maybe_a_third_as_well','lets_add_more']) }}
 ```